Human Rights in the United States

 The Center works in close partnership with leading NGOs promoting human rights in the United States, including, among others, the American Civil Liberties Union, Penal Reform International, Rights Working Group, National Economic and Social Rights Initiative, Columbia Human Rights Institute, Northeastern University’s Program on Human Rights and the Global Economy, Center for Constitutional Rights, Amnesty International, Human Rights Watch, Center for Reproductive Rights, Open Society Foundations, and the National Law Center for Homelessness and Poverty.

 The Center seeks to enhance the understanding of international law and the ways that it can be applied in social justice work in the U.S., and to bridge the disconnect between the United States’ promotion of human rights abroad and its adherence and appreciation for international law and standards as they apply within the U.S. The Center coordinates an ongoing series of projects, conferences, trainings and other activities to build capacity with social justice practitioners in the U.S. In addition, the Center’s flagship publication, the Human Rights Brief, publishes short articles focused on emerging development in human rights issues in the United States and around the world.
+For the past decade, the Center has held an array of trainings and workshops for social justice activists from around the United States focused on particular topics in human rights.
+Trainings have focused on immigrants’ rights, criminal justice, juvenile justice, disability rights, racial profiling, human rights and the global economic crisis, housing rights and more.
+Where possible, the Center has also included the perspectives of practitioners from around the world to share with US-based practitioners.
+More information about the Center’s program of trainings is available upon request.

 Photo at right: Expert roundtable at conference entitled Beyond Roper: International Laws and Standards for the Treatment of Children in Conflict with the Law, held by the Center, in conjunction with the ACLU, Global Rights, the Open Society Institute, and Penal Reform International.